 On its face, the connection between insider trading regulation and the state of mind of the trader or tipper seems intuitive.
 Insider trading is a form of market abuse: taking advantage of a secret to which one is not entitled, generally in breach of some kind of fiduciary-like duty.
 This chapter examines both the legal doctrine and the psychology associated with this pursuit.
 There is much conceptual confusion in how we define unlawful insider trading—the quixotic effort to build a coherent theory of insider trading by reference to the law of fraud, rather than a more expansive market abuse standard—which leads to interesting psychological questions as to the required state of mind.
 Is it always simple greed?
 What if there is an element of unconscious misperception—or rationalization—at work?
 My sense is that the causal explanations for what is charged as insider trading are sometimes quite murky and not easily explained as pure greed.
 The chapter thus tries to connect the law of insider trading to a more sophisticated approach to state of mind, motivation and causation.

 Donald C Langevoort, What Were They Thinking?
 Insider Trading and the Scienter Requirement, in RESEARCH HANDBOOK ON INSIDER TRADING (Stephen Bainbridge, ed., Edward Elgar Publishing Ltd. forthcoming)

 Scholarly Commons Citation

 Langevoort, Donald C., "What Were They Thinking?
 Insider Trading and the Scienter Requirement" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 989.
+989.